Shawn-Nichol/AndroidKotlinGuide/Navigation/Deep Link.md

 deepLink app:uri="https://wwww.google.com"/>
 ```

+## Update Manifest
-To enable implicit deep linking, you must also make additions to your app's manifest.xmlm file add a single <nav-graph> element to an activit that point to an existing navigation graph, as shown in the folllwoing example.
+To enable implicit deep linking, you must also make additions to your app's manifest.xmlm file add a single <nav-graph> element to an activity that point to an existing navigation graph, as shown in the folllwoing example.

 ```
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"